 Amphetamines can look like pills or powder.
-Common prescription amphetamines include methylphenidate (Ritalin or Ritalin SR), amphetamine and dextroamphetamine (Adderall), and dextroamphetamine (Dexedrine).
+Common prescription amphetamines include amphetamine and dextroamphetamine (Adderall®), dextroamphetamine (Dexedrine®), lisdexamphetamine (VyvanseTM) and methamphetamine (Desoxyn®).

 Amphetamines are generally taken orally or injected.
 However, the addition of "ice," the slang name of crystallized methamphetamine hydrochloride, has promoted smoking as another mode of administration.
 Just as "crack" is smokable cocaine, "ice" is smokable methamphetamine.